Elaine Angell M.A. Hons. Dip. Clin. Psych. A.F.B.Ps.S. C. Psychol.

 Other areas of counselling I deal with

-I have a special interest at present in psychological resilience
+I have a special interest in psychological resilience

-Please note that except in particular circumstances, the full fee is payable with respect to each missed appointment or late cancellation (less than 48 hours before the appointment was due to begin).
+The full fee is normally payable with respect to each missed appointment or late cancellation (less than 48 hours before the appointment was due to begin).

-An alternative location in a Glasgow suburb may be offered as well which is also close to a railway station.
+An alternative location within a Glasgow suburb may be offered which is also close to a railway station.

 Maps & Directions